-If accelerator is released when the vehicle is in motion the motor controls the rate of deceleration.
-The vehicle will gradually lose speed until it eventually stops.

-Pressing the service brake gives the operator control of the vehicle's speed and stopping distance.
+- If accelerator is released when the vehicle is in motion, the motor controls the rate of deceleration.
+If the accelerator is not pressed, the vehicle will lose speed gradually until it comes to a complete stop. - Pressing the brake gives the operator control of the vehicles speed and stopping distance.